perolausson/xen-guest/README.md

 The following should be changed if you have non-standard locations for Xen:

-    xen_etc_dir	    /etc/xen	       	      Where guest config files are to be created xen_skeleton_dir  /etc/xen-tools/skel/root  The directory where skeleton files are placed for the root user
+    xen_etc_dir	      /etc/xen	       	        Where guest config files are to be created xen_skeleton_dir  /etc/xen-tools/skel/root  Where skeleton files are placed for the root user

 Example Playbook for creating a Xenial guest and install apache on it